dotnet/training-tutorials/content/csharp/getting-started/lesson-20.md

 - [Initial Version] - Use this as a starting point when following along with the tutorial yourself
 - [Completed Version] - Includes the completed versions of all samples

-## Common C# Patterns and Anti-Patterns
+## Common C# Patterns and Antipatterns

 Common approaches to solving similar problems are referred to as *design patterns*.
-Common approaches to solving similar problems that often end up causing more problems than they solve are called *anti-patterns* (or *antipatterns*).
+Common approaches to solving similar problems that often end up causing more problems than they solve are called *antipatterns* (or *anti-patterns*).
 As you continue learning C#, there are a few of each to keep in mind.

 **Note:** Learn more about [design patterns](http://deviq.com/design-patterns/) and [antipatterns](http://deviq.com/antipatterns/).

-In this lesson, you're going to learn about *adapter*, *factory*, *repository*, and *strategy* design patterns.
-You'll also learn about two related antipatterns: *Singleton* and *Static Cling*, which also relate [new is glue](http://ardalis.com/new-is-glue), which you learned about in a previous lesson.
+In this lesson, you're going to learn about the *adapter*, *factory*, *repository*, and *strategy* design patterns.
+You'll also learn about two closely-related antipatterns: *Singleton* and *Static Cling*.
+As you complete this lesson, keep in mind the [new is glue](http://ardalis.com/new-is-glue) tip you learned about earlier in this tutorial.

 ### The Adapter Design Pattern